TPZgus/ZoneSight/README.md

 ## Overview

-CompExtractor analyzes both audio recordings and portfolios to extract competency insights, providing detailed reports on key competency dimensions.
+ZoneSight analyzes both audio recordings and student portfolios to extract competency insights, providing detailed reports on 14 key competency dimensions.
 The tool combines local processing with cloud services:

 - For audio analysis: Local transcription with cloud-based speaker diarization and competency analysis
 - For portfolio analysis: Web page conversion to PDF and cloud-based competency analysis